Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   - @c "no-display"
   - @c "bin-name"
 - @c "include-spaces-between-bars": @c true to include spaces between bars.
+- @c "ghost-opacity": number specifying the opacity level of non-showcased bars.
+- @c "showcase-bars": an array of strings specifying which bars to showcase.
 - @c "bar-sort": properties specifying how to sort the bars (after loading the data).
   Available options are:
   - @c "direction"